-Darko Tresnjak’s production of Macbeth at Hartford Stage does the classic tragedy justice and accentuates the speed of the title character’s descent into murderous tyranny.
-Clocking in at just two-and-a-quarter hours including one intermission, the show is period accurate to the 11th century in look.
-But the matter at hand — a man who comes into leadership through foul play and then stops at nothing to retain it — seems awfully apt to our times: think Idi Amin or Saddam Hussein or Bashar al- Assad.
-Such is Shakespeare’s genius that he could pen a piece in 1606 that remains so incisive, and that has a distinctly modern feel, both in terms of psychological analysis and literary structure.
+Darko Tresnjak's production of Macbeth at Hartford Stage does the classic tragedy justice and accentuates the speed of the title character's descent into murderous tyranny.
+Clocking in at just two-and-a-quarter hours including one intermission, the show is period-accurate to the 11th century.
+But the matter at hand — a man who comes to leadership through foul play and then stops at nothing to retain it — seems apt to our times: think Idi Amin or Saddam Hussein or Augusto Pinochet.
+Such is Shakespeare's genius that he could pen a piece in 1606 that remains so incisive, and that has a distinctly modern feel, both in terms of psychological analysis and literary structure.

 Stripped down to Shakespearean essentials, the violence of the story emerges strongly.
 This is not a tale for the faint of heart and there are choices made in this staging that go well beyond convention.
 Some are small touches.
 When the murderers he's hired return from killing his friend Banquo, Macbeth can't keep from reaching out to touch the blood spattered on the murderer's face.
 Interrupted by the court, Macbeth then washes his fingertips clean in his wine and drinks it down.
 The clarity of the choices here chart the spiral of depravity with clinical precision; they justify awful moments, like the marital rape that leads us into intermission.
 We are spared the sort of spurting bloodbath movies revel in, but the violence is abrupt and vicious.